Executive Summary updated 10/28/19:

-The cost of implementing ERP varies depending on the type, size, and location(s) of the organization; the price ranges for medium to large scale businesses from $150,000 to over 10 million for the software itself based on users, and user types.
+The cost of implementing ERP varies depending on the type, size, and location(s) of the organization and whether or not it is a software as a service (SaaS/cloud) or on premise deployment.
+The price ranges for small, medium to large scale businesses can range from $600 a month and and up for the software based on users and user types.
+On premise deployments can still cost $12K a year and up.
 Other costs to consider include:

 - Cost of Database Management